 Uncovering DELLA protein targets in wheat

-Understanding how the Green Revolution genes in wheat regulate diverse growth and development processes remains a key challenge in plant research.
-The gibberellin (GA) hormone influences traits such as cell elongation, nitrogen remobilisation, and disease resistance by triggering the degradation of DELLA proteins - growth repressors that modulate transcriptional networks indirectly.
+Understanding how Green Revolution genes regulate growth and development in wheat remains a key challenge in plant research.
+The gibberellin (GA) hormone influences critical traits such as cell elongation, nitrogen remobilisation, and disease resistance by triggering the degradation of DELLA proteins—growth repressors that indirectly modulate transcriptional networks.

-During the Green Revolution, wheat breeders selected for mutant DELLA proteins resistant to GA-induced degradation, resulting in semi-dwarf plants with improved lodging resistance and higher yields.
-However, these mutations also introduced trade-offs, such as reduced nitrogen use efficiency and poor seedling emergence.
-While studies in Arabidopsis and barley suggest DELLA proteins regulate different processes through specific downstream targets, the mechanisms in wheat remain largely unknown.
+During the Green Revolution, wheat breeders selected for mutant DELLA proteins resistant to GA-induced degradation, producing semi-dwarf plants with improved lodging resistance and higher yields.
+However, these mutations also introduced trade-offs, such as reduced nitrogen use efficiency (NUE) and poor seedling emergence.
+While studies in Arabidopsis and barley suggest that DELLA proteins regulate different biological processes through specific downstream targets, the identity of these targets and their regulatory mechanisms in wheat remain largely unknown.
+Identifying these genes could help breeders fine-tune GA responses to improve specific traits without compromising overall plant performance.

 THE QUESTION